 Is there a statute of limitations for court judgments?

 Yes, court judgments in most states are 10 years and it can be even more in some.
 Plus, statutes of limitations on court judgments can usually be renewed.

 Know Your Rights and Avoid Unnecessary Payments

 Here is what you should take away from this article at the end of the day:

 If you are in debt to a collection agency or to a creditor and you signed a legal document promising to repay, and the nonpayment or delinquency of that agreement has shown up on your credit report, it does not mean you still have a legal obligation to repay that debt.

-Creditors cannot garnish wages, freeze bank accounts, or successfully file a lawsuit for payment of a debt once the debt has expired.
+Creditors cannot garnish wages, freeze bank accounts, or successfully file a lawsuit for payment of a debt once the debt is time-barred.

 Even if the debt is still listed on your credit report, make sure you confirm the statute of limitations before agreeing to make any payment or admitting to owing the debt.